-Regulations governing admission to graduate study in nursing include those established by both the College of Graduate Studies and the College of Nursing at the Medical University of South Carolina.
+Regulations governing admission to graduate study are established by the College of Nursing at the Medical University of South Carolina.

-Applicants to both the BSN to Ph.D. and MSN to Ph.D. programs are recommended to have:
+Applicants to the accelerated Ph.D. program are recommended to have:

 - A baccalaureate in nursing (BSN) from a program accredited by the NLNAC or CCNE.

-- A grade point average of at least 3.5 (A=4.0) from the undergraduate or graduate degree-granting institution.
-Applicants who attended a BSN or MSN program that issued pass or fail grades for all classes will not be a competitive applicant.
+- A grade point average of at least 3.5 (A=4.0) from the undergraduate and/or graduate degree-granting institution.
+Applicants who attended a program that issued pass or fail grades for all classes will not be a competitive applicant.

-- Documentation of current RN licensure in their state of residence.
+- For nurses, documentation of current RN licensure in the state of residence.

-- Evidence of scholarship in nursing science (published article, thesis, written innovation, research report).
+- Evidence of scholarship (published article, thesis, written innovation).